msveshnikov/autovibe/README.md

 - **Bring your free API key**: Get your own free API key from [here](https://aistudio.google.com/apikey).
 Secure handling of API keys is paramount.
 - **Seed-Based Creativity:** Allow users to guide the exploration with initial seed inputs.
-- **Accessibility:** Offer a free core model for unrestricted exploration and adhere to WCAG guidelines.
 - **Ease of Use:** Provide an intuitive and user-friendly interface.
 - **Use AutoCode:** Leverage https://autocode.work/ in CLI mode for code generation tasks within the loop.